 The kabab is tender and juicy, and the fish is flavorful.
 The cook comes out and asks if we enjoyed the food.
 We thank him profusely for the wonderful meal, and he goes back to the kitchen and brings us a complimentary orange drink that he made himself.
 We order the same fish for lunch the next day.

 the location is amazingly fresh and serene.

-there’s an ayurvedic spa and treatment center just a few steps away from the cottages, where one can get a very relaxing, traditional massage.
+there’s an ayurvedic spa and treatment centre just a few steps away from the cottages, where one can get a very relaxing, traditional massage.

 everyone at the resort is nice and friendly.

-there’s internet facility at the main reception area that guests can use for free.
+there’s an internet facility at the main reception area that guests can use for free.

 I do not like the resort because…

 it’s quite far from the railway station or the airport.

 food is sometimes served cold and there isn’t much variety unless you meet the cook and place your order beforehand.